 How do you stay productive?

 My day begins with my daughters taking me to school.
-My day starts with 30 minutes spent in the car, which is my favorite part.
+I also spend 30 minutes in the car, which is my favorite part.

 It sets the tone for the rest.